Welcome to SYNLETT

 - New Tools

 are reviews or primary research articles of conceptual methodological or technical developments in areas of synthetic strategy giving innovative and practical support for the synthetic chemist in the laboratory.
-If you would like to contribute with a New Tools in Synthesis article, please contact the Editorial Office first with your proposal.
+If you would like to contribute with a New Tools article, please contact the Editorial Office first with your proposal.

 is also available as part of the online edition of SYNLETT via Thieme E-Journals.
 More information can be found here.

 SYNLETT is indexed in the most important databases: Current Contents/Physical, Chemical and Earth Sciences, Chemical Abstracts, Science Citation Index, Research Alert, Scisearch, Index Chemicus, Chemistry Citation Index, Current Chemical Reactions, Reaction Citation Index, and Biological Abstracts.

 Summarized information on SYNLETT can also be found in the Imprint.